scrapy/scrapy/docs/intro/tutorial.rst

     ...     author = quote.css("small.author::text").get()
     ...     tags = quote.css("div.tags a.tag::text").getall()
     ...     print(dict(text=text, author=author, tags=tags))
-    {'tags': ['change', 'deep-thoughts', 'thinking', 'world'], 'author': 'Albert Einstein', 'text': '“The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.”'}
+    {'text': '“The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking.”', 'author': 'Albert Einstein', 'tags': ['change', 'deep-thoughts', 'thinking', 'world']}
-    {'tags': ['abilities', 'choices'], 'author': 'J.K.
-Rowling', 'text': '“It is our choices, Harry, that show what we truly are, far more than our abilities.”'}
+    {'text': '“It is our choices, Harry, that show what we truly are, far more than our abilities.”', 'author': 'J.K.
+Rowling', 'tags': ['abilities', 'choices']}
-        ... a few more of these, omitted for brevity
+    ...
     >>>

 Extracting data in our spider